Modesty

 • Kosher Casual (Israel-based shop.
 Skirts, dresses, undershirts, leggings, sports skirts, etc.)

 • Dressing for His Glory (Skirts, skorts, culottes, school uniform skirts, swimwear.
 High quality and worth the expense.
-My daughter loves Ceil’s A-line skorts and wears them all the time!
-I have a couple of her skorts, as well, which I like very much.)
+My daughter loves Ceil’s A-line skorts and wears them all the time!)

 • Joyfully Sewn Designs (Etsy.
 Sarah Morris is the owner/seamstress; she is also my Lilla Rose hair accessories stylist!
 [Her Lilla Rose business is called Simply Feminine.]
 She offers beautiful, handmade, very modest girls’ clothing.
-I have had very good experiences working with her [to do reviews] and as a customer.
-She will also do special requests, so if you see anything you would like in a woman’s size, she may be able to accommodate your special order — just ask!)
+I have had very good experiences working with her in doing product reviews, and as a customer.
+She will also accept special requests, so if you see anything you would like in a woman’s size, she may be able to accommodate your special order — just ask!)

 • Phyllis Jean Modest Clothing (I recommend the blouses and nightgowns, which are modest, beautiful, and well-made, but not necessarily the skirts or leggings, which have elastic of an inconsistent quality.
 It if wasn’t for the elastic I would heartily recommend the skirts and leggings, too, because I like the pattern so much.)